-What is chikuzenni?
+What is Chikuzenni?

 Chikuzenni (筑前煮) is a traditional Japanese "nimono" (simmered) dish that originates from Northern Kyushu.
 It brings together a mix of chicken, konnyaku (devil's tongue) and root vegetables such as carrots, lotus root and burdock root.
 These ingredients are first sautéed in oil before being simmered all together in a pot with a dashi broth seasoned with soy sauce and sugar.
 The result?
 A dish boasting a beautifully balanced sweet and savory flavor.